senyosimpson/blog/content/posts/rust-error-handling.md

 ```

 This is barely useful.
 We know that we have an IO error but no idea what generated it.
 We also do not
 know which file or directory is the culprit.
-Imagine our error message was like this
+Now imagine our error message was like this

 ```
 Error: Failed to read file /path/to/directory/ferris.txt